ultimateanu/hashdir/index.md

 There are several ways to install hashdir.

 ### Stand-alone binary
-This is a single executa
-  1) Download the latest version for your OS at https://github.com/ultimateanu/hashdir
+  1) Download the latest version for your OS at https://github.com/ultimateanu/hashdir/releases
 ### Cross platform dotnet app
 ### Package manager